sagefy/sagefy/docs/_posts/2018-08-27-a-checklist-to-make-your-own-learning-plan.md

 ---
 layout: post
 title: 'A Checklist to Make Your Own Learning Plan'
-description: 'I published my Eight Big Ideas of Learning article (also full version) about a month ago.
-The article attracted broad interest.
-Several people asked me how to act on those ideas.
-If you’re an…'
+description: 'A research-backed checklist to learn anything you want.'
 date: '2018-08-27T16:47:36.448Z'
 image: /images/chk-1.jpeg
 ---

-_A research-backed checklist to learn anything you want_

 I published my [**Eight Big Ideas of Learning**]({% post_url 2018-07-09-eight-big-ideas-of-learning--tl-dr-edition %}) article (also [full version]({% post_url 2018-07-09-eight-big-ideas-of-learning %})) about a month ago.
 The article attracted broad interest.
 Several people asked me how to act on those ideas.